MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-key-vault.md

 >[!Note]
 > To know about the SCOM Managed Instance (preview) Architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).

-## Create a key vault and add credentials as a secret in the key vault
+## Create a key vault and add domain user credentials as a secret in the key vault

 For security, you can store the domain account (which you created previously in Active Directory) in a key vault.